its-swats/crud-template/README.md

 ### Protecting User Data
 When users sign up to use our application, they will be trusting us with their data:  names, e-mail addresses, passwords.
 We want to do everything we can to protect our users in case our database is compromised.
 We should never store a user's plain-text password in our database.

+How do we securely store users' passwords while allowing users to sign in with their plain-text passwords?
+One option is to use a [hashing algorithm](https://en.wikipedia.org/wiki/Cryptographic_hash_function) and store the hashed versions of users' passwords in our database.
+One such hashing algorithm is [bcrypt](https://en.wikipedia.org/wiki/Bcrypt), for which there is a [Ruby gem](https://github.com/codahale/bcrypt-ruby).

 ### Application Description
 Our application will have only one model: `User`.
 We'll work with our user model to build an application that supports a few core actions: